For many small businesses, delivery vehicles play a big role in their success. So do the drivers who drive them.

 Difference in Personal and Commercial Insurance

-Besides the fact that commercial insurance is typically more expensive, if your company business appears on the title of the vehicle, you have to have commercial insurance.
+Besides the fact that commercial insurance is more expensive, if your company name is on the title of the vehicle, you have to have commercial insurance.

-When looking at the topic of “will your auto insurance go up?” remember, if one of your drivers has an accident or a traffic violation, yes, your insurance can go up.
+As the article, “Will your auto insurance go up?” looks at, if one of your drivers has an accident or a traffic violation, yes, your insurance can go up.

 What Can You Do?